antipr000/NobaServer/README.md

 * Joi schema cannot have any more required fields if the schema was released once already in the production as previously saved objects won't comply
 * Never log/print app configurations in production as it can leak secrets/passwords
 * Avoid logging in production, only log unexpected events, put debug logs if code is complex, avoid making code complex

 ### How are configurations loaded? what is ConfigService?
 ConfigService is a service available globally using Config module (by nestjs), see app.module.ts to know how it sources all the configuration properties.
 We load configs from yaml files (in appConfig folder) in app.module.ts while registering config module.
 See AppConfigurations.ts file to know how props are sourced from yaml files and some of them are merged with environments and secrets variables.
 Or in vscode ctrl+shift+f and search for `Application configurations loading logic here`

+### Authentication and Authorization
+* See preauth.middelware.ts,  'user' attribute on http request object are details for authenticated user
+* We use autorization based on the Roles specified on the endpoints.
+See roles.guard.ts and roles.decorator.ts

 ### Dynamodb Internal Docs
 https://github.com/nobapay/NobaServer/blob/master/src/infra/dynamodb/README.md